Clustering

 Spectral Connectivity (Result Used Below)

 For a graph \(G\) with \(K\) connected components \(S_1, \ldots, S_K\), \[ \ker \mathbf{L} = \operatorname{span}\{\mathbf{1}_{S_1}, \ldots, \mathbf{1}_{S_K}\}, \] so the multiplicity of the eigenvalue \(0\) equals the number of connected components.
-The full statement and proof — following the standard Dirichlet-energy argument — are developed in our graph Laplacian page in the linear algebra section.
+The full statement and proof are developed in our graph Laplacian page in the linear algebra section, following the standard Dirichlet-energy argument.

-The intuition for spectral clustering is now immediate: if a graph has \(K\) well-separated clusters joined by weak inter-cluster edges, it is approximately a union of \(K\) connected components, and the bottom \(K\) eigenvectors of \(\mathbf{L}\) approximate the indicator vectors of those clusters.
+The intuition for spectral clustering is now immediate.
+If a graph has \(K\) well-separated clusters joined by weak inter-cluster edges, it is approximately a union of \(K\) connected components, and the bottom \(K\) eigenvectors of \(\mathbf{L}\) approximate the indicator vectors of those clusters.
 Spectral clustering exploits this by embedding nodes via these eigenvectors and applying K-means in the embedded space.

 Since \(\mathbf{L}\) is symmetric and positive semi-definite, it admits a spectral decomposition: \[ \mathbf{L} = \mathbf{V}\boldsymbol{\Lambda}\mathbf{V}^\top, \quad 0 = \lambda_1 \le \lambda_2 \le \cdots \le \lambda_N, \] where \(\boldsymbol{\Lambda}\) contains the real, non-negative eigenvalues, and the columns of \(\mathbf{V}\) form an orthonormal eigenbasis.
-The smallest eigenvalues correspond to the smoothest variations of a function on the graph — and, in the cluster setting, to the indicator structure described above.
+The smallest eigenvalues correspond to the smoothest variations of a function on the graph.
+In the cluster setting, they correspond to the indicator structure described above.

-In practice, graphs often exhibit irregular structure: nodes may have highly varying degrees, and clusters are not perfectly block-separated.
+In practice, graphs often exhibit irregular structure.
+Nodes may have highly varying degrees, and clusters are not perfectly block-separated.
 The raw Laplacian \(\mathbf{L} = \mathbf{D} - \mathbf{W}\) can then be dominated by high-degree nodes, leading to unbalanced or misleading spectral embeddings.
 To address this, we use the symmetric normalized Laplacian: \[ \begin{align*} \mathbf{L}_{\text{sym}} &= \mathbf{D}^{-\frac{1}{2}} \mathbf{L} \mathbf{D}^{-\frac{1}{2}} \\\\ &= \mathbf{I} - \mathbf{D}^{-\frac{1}{2}} \mathbf{W} \mathbf{D}^{-\frac{1}{2}} \end{align*} \] For \(\mathbf{L}_{\text{sym}}\) the analogous nullspace characterization is that the eigenspace of zero eigenvalue is spanned by \(\mathbf{D}^{1/2} \mathbf{1}_{S_k}\) for \(k = 1, \ldots, K\), where \(\mathbf{1}_{S_k}\) are again the indicator vectors of the connected components.

 The spectral clustering algorithm proceeds as follows: